tejjaswii/DAS-Group-12/README.md

 - Validation metrics and interpretation.

 ## How to Use
-Execute the `glm_analysis.R` script to replicate the analysis.
+Execute the `Formal_Analysis.qmd` script to replicate the analysis.
 Make sure to adjust any file paths as needed.

 ## Contribution
 To contribute to the formal analysis, please ensure that suggestions or changes are backed by statistical reasoning.
 Submit a pull request with a clear explanation of your proposed changes.